-The methods need to be adopted for all asbestos works undertaken on-site, when works are

-How to Manage and Control Asbestos in the Workplace [Safe Work Australia: 2011] under the

-Creative Commons copyright licence.
+The methods need to be adopted for all asbestos works undertaken on-site, when works are undertaken the management records contained within this report need to appropriately, documented, as evidence.
+The following methods have been extracted from the Code of Practice; How to Manage and Control Asbestos in the Workplace [Safe Work Australia: 2011] under the Creative Commons copyright licence.

-Asbestos removal works need to be undertaken by a registered asbestos removalist, who will notify commencing on-site.

-Workcover of works and provide a satisfactory and safe asbestos removal method, prior to works
+Asbestos removal works need to be undertaken by a registered asbestos removalist, who will notify Workcover of works and provide a satisfactory and safe asbestos removal method, prior to works commencing on-site.